Fly Fishing For Trout: 39 Tips For More Trout

 An angler with all the right fly fishing gear

-One of the big frustrations for beginner and intermediate anglers is catching flies on everything except the fish.
+One of the big frustrations for beginner and intermediate anglers is catching their flies on everything except the fish.

 This often means losing lots of flies and going through a lot of tippets.